Constraints on Phase Transitions in Neutron Star Matter: Phenomenology and Models

-Figure\,\ref{fig10} demonstrates the important role of fluctuations beyond mean-field approximation for the chiral order parameter $\langle\sigma\rangle$.
-In symmetric nuclear matter the mean-field approximation of the ChNM model correctly reproduces the first-order liquid-gas phase transition at low density.
-But the chiral order parameter also displays a strong first-order chiral phase transition with a Maxwell-constructed phase coexistence region starting already below $2\,\rho_0$.
-For neutron matter, which has no liquid-gas phase transition, the MF approximation nevertheless predicts a first-order chiral phase transition at densities around $\rho\sim 3\,\rho_0$, well within the range of densities realised in neutron stars.
-However, in both nuclear and neutron matter, the inclusion of fermionic vacuum fluctuations (i.e. the effect of the ground state zero-point energy) in the extended mean-field (EMF) approximation converts the first-order chiral phase transition into a smooth crossover and shifts it to densities $\rho > 5\,\rho_0$.
-This effect is further enhanced by the additional fluctuations included in the full FRG calculation as demonstrated in Figure\,\ref{fig10}.
-As a result, chiral symmetry restoration is relegated to very high baryon densities beyond the inferred core densities in even the heaviest neutron stars (see Eq.\,(\ref{eq:density})).
-A comparable impact of fluctuations on the phase structure is seen in alternative chiral models \cite{Gupta2012,Zacci2018}.
+Figure~\ref{fig10} demonstrates the important role of fluctuations beyond the mean-field approximation for the chiral order parameter $\langle\sigma\rangle$.
+In symmetric nuclear matter, the mean-field approximation of the ChNM model correctly reproduces the first-order liquid--gas phase transition at low density.
+However, the chiral order parameter also displays a strong first-order chiral phase transition with a Maxwell-constructed phase coexistence region starting already below $2\,\rho_0$.
+For neutron matter, which has no liquid--gas phase transition, the MF approximation nevertheless predicts a first-order chiral phase transition at densities around $\rho\sim 3\,\rho_0$, which is well within the range of densities realized in neutron stars.
+However, in both nuclear and neutron matter, the inclusion of fermionic vacuum fluctuations (i.e., the effect of the ground state zero-point energy) in the extended mean-field (EMF) approximation converts the first-order chiral phase transition into a smooth crossover and shifts it to densities of $\rho > 5\,\rho_0$.
+This effect is further enhanced by the additional fluctuations included in the full FRG calculation, as demonstrated in Figure~\ref{fig10}.
+As a result, the restoration of chiral symmetry is relegated to very high baryon densities beyond the inferred core densities in even the heaviest neutron stars (see Equation~(\ref{eq:density})). \textls[-19]{A comparable impact of fluctuations on the phase structure is seen in alternative chiral models~\cite{Gupta2012,Zacci2018}.}